maka89/AutoGeodesics/README.md

 The project aims to do these things:
 - Calculates the acceleration of the test particle, given a metric and initial position/velocity.
-- Automatically calculates the next velocity/position for some popular integration schemes, such as velocity-verlet.
+- Automatically calculates the next velocity/position for some popular integration schemes, such as runge-kutta4 and the implicit midpoint rule.

 ## Dependencies
 Two header-only libraries: